St Brendan's parish, Coolock: Union parish to the late 1700s

-The Union Parish from 1785 to 1829
+Union parish from 1785 to 1829

 In 1785, John Larkin, a canon since 1781, was made parish priest.
 Both he and his curate died in 1797, the year in which the chapel at Ballymun is recorded as having been redeveloped.
 Larkin's successor was Patrick Ryan, who held office from 1797–1805.
 Ryan, made a canon in 1798, was made co-adjutor Bishop of Ferns in 1804, with right of succession, and became bishop there in 1814.
 He is reported in 1800 as having an income of 110 Irish pounds, and a curate, Fr.
 Strong.

 A nominee for the office of parish priest, Andrew Long, took on its duties on 13 January 1805 and was eventually confirmed in that office, although for a matter of weeks in March and April of that year, another, a Dr. (later Archbishop) Murray, was appointed to the post by the Holy See.
 Dr. Murray resigned and Dr. Long was formally appointed by the Archbishop of Dublin.
 Fr.
 Strong was succeeded as curate in 1808 by a Fr.
 Ham.
 Around 1810, Long was asked to take on the role of pro tem Superior and Administrator of the Irish College in Paris, which had been confiscated, along with much other British property following the French Revolution.
 He remained parish priest but was given an extra curate to support him during this time, this office being filled in succession by priests named Cunningham (1810–1813), Lalor (1813–1814) and Boyle (1814–1839).
 In 1814, Long was made Archdeacon of Glendalough and left for Paris.

 In 1818, the first curate, Fr.
 Ham died, and was succeeded by Fr.
 Ryan and Fr.
 Nugent.
 Fr.
 James Harold was appointed as parish administrator, and in 1819, this role was given to the senior curate, Fr.
 Boyle.
 Also in 1819, a Carmelite Tertiary monastery was opened in Fairview, and its chapel, known simply as the Monastery Chapel, became the first Catholic place of worship in that area on record, although not strictly a parish facility.

 In 1820, the ancient chapel at Coolock still stood, and may have been renovated with a thatched roof.

 In 1824, the parish priest returned from France and in 1825, the Union Parish received another place of worship, the first Catholic church at Clontarf for centuries, a chapel largely funded by a legacy of 1,000 Irish pounds left by an Edmund Keary.
 In 1829, Long was transferred to St. Catherine's, Meath St.

 With the appointment of Dr. Long's successor, the Union Parish was redesignated as the Parish of Clontarf, and its continued history is in that article.